info-241/info-241/prep_live_session/README.md

 - **Learning Objectives**: "At the end of this week's course of study, students will be able to:"
   - Make a clear statement about what it means for an input to **cause** a change in an outcome, using the language of potential outcomes.
   - Understand that theories that predict human behavior are less precise (and reliable) than theories that predict other behavior (i.e. physics); as a result, trial, sampling and measurment are necessary
-  - Describe how any _applied_ sampling process will generate sampling-based uncertainty in estimated statistics
+  - Understand that tightly controlled systems

 ## Poor Economics